Hello! Today I wanted to share a recipe from my new natural cleaning book Fresh Clean Home. It’s for my homemade oven cleaner that actually works.

 2 teaspoons washing-up liquid

 5 tablespoons soda crystals (find it in the cleaning aisle of the supermarket)

 Makes: a single use gel

-Put the just-boiled water in a jug and add the salt and soda crystals.
+Pour the just-boiled water in a large jug and add the salt and soda crystals.
 Stir until the crystals dissolve.

 You can also use the homemade oven cleaner on your oven racks and trays, too, if you like.